 What is a penetration test?

 Penetration testing is an examination of how secure your systems, infrastructure, and buildings are— by attempting to exploit (or break into) them.
-By having your weaknesses exposed, you get a better understanding of where security improvements can and should be made.
+By having your security vulnerabilities exposed, you get a better understanding of where your security issues are and where improvements can and should be made.

 But it’s not always advantageous to get a penetration test.